MarcAnt01/ACSwitch/README.md

 - Make sure you have `zip` available in your PATH, i.e., `sudo apt install zip`

-- Commit your modifications as the cleanup will hard reset all repos to the last commit (please don't mind it, I personally need this feature).

 - Run `./build.sh`, this wrapper script will call around other scripts which may patch source files, compile acs binaries and pack a recovery flashable zip out of them.
 If you need just the binaries, you can extract them out of the zip.